databio/episb-hub/docs/provider-api.md

 ## What is covered in this document ##

-During this discussion a full URL is used where the episb-provider is running by default (**http://provider.episb.org/episb-provider**).
-Depending on how an [individual installation is set up](http://code.databio.org/episb/howto-build-provider/), this portion of the URL may differ from server to server.
+During this discussion a full URL is used where the episb-provider is running by default at (*http://provider.episb.org/episb-provider*).

+Depending on how an [individual installation is set up](http://code.databio.org/episb/howto-build-provider/), this URL will differ from server to server.

+## Types of results returned ##

-In addition, all of the API calls return either a JsonError or a JsonSuccess object, with a general structure as follows:
+All of the API calls to an EPISB provider return either a JsonError or a JsonSuccess object, with general structures as follows:

 JsonError:
 ```